Mayen

 FINAL DESIGN

-Convey the transparent process
+Conveying our transparent process

 I created a landing page for the process and marketing of the plugin.
 The aim for the website is more than a place to know about features and install the plugin because for a brand that promises true information, transparency of our process is a major concern.